AhmedKamruddin/Anti-Keylogger/README.md

 # Anti-Keylogger

+## Important - Do not use this
+This is project probably does not implement cryptography correctly as I created this project just to see if I could and haven't tested its security.

 ## Developed on
 - Arch Linux, kernel version: Linux 6.4.12-arch1-2-g14 x86_64
 - X Window System, version number: 11.0, X.org version: 21.1.8